Motability is committed to protecting the privacy and security of your personal information.

 We may share your personal information with other third parties, for example in the context of the possible restructuring of the charity.
 We may also need to share your personal information with a regulator or to otherwise comply with the law.

-Transferring information outside the European Economic Area (“EEA”)
+Transferring information outside the UK and/or the European Economic Area (“EEA”)

-We may transfer the personal information we collect about you to countries outside of the EEA, where this is necessary for the purposes for which we collected it.
+We may transfer the personal information we collect about you to countries outside of the UK and/or the EEA, where this is necessary for the purposes for which we collected it.

-Where we use certain service providers, we may use specific contracts approved by the European Commission which give personal data the same protection it has in the EEA.
+- Where we use certain service providers, we may use specific contracts approved by the European Commission and/or the UK Secretary of State (as applicable) which provide appropriate safeguards for personal data.

 Please contact our Data Protection Officer if you want further information on the specific mechanism used by us when transferring your personal data out of the EEA.